reachjainrahul/testrepo/docs/eks-installation.md

 ~/terraform/eks destroy
 ```

-## Create an AWS VM cluster
+## Create AWS VMs

 Additionally, you can also create a compute VPC with 3 VMs using the terraform
-scripts.
-Each VM will have a public IP and an Apache Tomcat server deployed on
+scripts for testing purpose.
+Each VM will have a public IP and an Apache Tomcat
-port 80.
-Use curl `<PUBLIC_IP>:80` to access a sample web page.
-Create or obtain
+server deployed on port 80.
+Use curl `<PUBLIC_IP>:80` to access a sample web
-AWS key and secret and configure the below environment variables.
+page.
+Create or obtain AWS key and secret and configure the below environment
+variables.

 ```bash
 export TF_VAR_region=YOUR_REGION